Mary Magdalen Bentivoglio: Omaha

 Constanza Bentivoglio and her companion set out for the West Coast, while Bentivoglio went back to New York City with her companions.
 In the course of the journey, Constanza met a wealthy Catholic, the philanthropist John A. Creighton, who made an offer to finance the cost of building a monastery there for the nuns.
 Constanza immediately wrote to Bentivoglio to advise her of this offer, who immediately contacted James O'Connor, the first Bishop of Omaha, whom she knew from their stay in Philadelphia.
 He officially welcomed the community, though he advised that he could not offer them any financial support.
 Her small group then traveled from New York to Omaha, where they arrived on 15 August 1878.

 The nuns immediately began to organize the fundraising and planning necessary for the building of a monastery.
 The efforts needed for this were not inconsiderable, as the new building was destroyed by tornadoes twice while still under construction.
-The struggles succeeded, though, as Pope Pius IX issued a papal bull establishing the Poor Clare monastery of the Primitive Observance in the United States in Rome on 15 November 1881.
-The monastery then grew to the point where a new foundation was again made in New Orleans in 1885.
+The struggles succeeded, though, as Pius IX issued a papal bull establishing the convent of the Poor Clares in the United States in Rome on 15 November 1881.
+The convent then grew to the point where a new foundation was again made in New Orleans in 1885.

 Later, after Bentivoglio's return to Omaha, one of the nuns made severe accusations against her and her sister of personal and financial impropriety.
 They were placed under interdict and were forced to leave the monastery to stay in a convent of the Sisters of Mercy, under whose supervision they lived.
 They had to undergo several legal proceedings, including one by the Vatican which lasted nearly two years, before they were cleared of all charges.

 Evansville

 Bentivoglio made her last foundation in Evansville, Indiana, in 1897, due to a bequest from a relative of one of the nuns.
 Appointing Constanza as abbess of the Omaha monastery, she led seven other nuns there to found the new monastery, which was dedicated on 12 August of that year, then the feast day of St. Clare.
 The early years of the community were not easy, as they had to live without any furniture at all, having only the crates in which their belongings had been packed.
 The nuns in the new community often survived on only bread and water.

 Bentivoglio shared this struggle until her death there in 1905.
-Her sister Constanza had pre-deceased her in 1902.

-Legacy and veneration

-Bentivoglio's remains were exhumed in 1907, at which time they were found to be incorrupt.
-The same was true when they were again exhumed in 1932.

-This was done due to the acceptance by the Holy See of her canonization for further study.

 By the year 2000, over 20 Poor Clare monasteries in the United States and Canada traced their origins to Bentivoglio's labors.
 They had a combined membership of about 350 nuns.